HallaSurvivor/Blog/_posts/2022-07-11-infinity-categories.md

 ---
 layout: post
-title: Infinity Categories and Model Categories
+title: Why Care About Infinity Categories?
+(Homotopy Theories pt 2/4)
 tags:
-  - oo-categories
+  - homotopy-theories
+date: 2022-07-11 02:00
 ---

 The title of this post is slightly misleading.
 It will be almost entirely